Ishaan-10/Ishaan-10/README.md

 ![](https://komarev.com/ghpvc/?username=ishaan-10)

-- 🔭 I’m currently working on a Web App using MERN stack
+- 🔭 I’m currently working on my DSA skills
 - 🌱 I’m currently learning Data Structures and Algorithms(DSA) and Cloud Concepts.
 - 👯 I’m looking to collaborate on any Web Development projects using MERN Stack
 - 💬 Ask me about anything !